pozil/sfdc-ui-lookup-lwc/README.md

 1. **Write the search endpoint**

     Implement an Apex `@AuraEnabled(Cacheable=true)` method (`SampleLookupController.search` in our samples) that returns the search results as a `List<LookupSearchResult>`.
-    The method name can be different but it needs to match this signature:
+    The method name can be different, but it needs to match this signature:

     ```apex
     @AuraEnabled(Cacheable=true)